-Expert Interview: APWORKS CEO Joachim Zettler on Finding the Right Business Case for Metal 3D Printing
+Expert Interview: APWORKS CEO Joachim Zettler on Finding the Right Business Case for Metal 3D Printing27 March 2019

 If you’ve never heard of APWORKS, you’ll probably have heard of the Light Rider: the world’s first ever 3D-printed motorcycle.
 Unveiled in 2016 by APWORKS, the electric motorcycle has been commended for its lightweight design, enhanced performance and complex geometries — a shining example of what can be achieved with additive manufacturing.